IvetK/czechibank-testing-portfolio/bug-reports/medium/CZBANK-41-automatic-account-naming-issue.md

 ### Original Issue

-At the time of discovery, bank accounts could only be created via API (no UI functionality existed).
 When testing account creation through Postman:

-**Problem:**
 - API did not accept a "name" parameter
-- System assigned default name: **"New Bank Account"**
+- System assigned default name: "New Bank Account" to **all accounts**
-- **ALL accounts received the IDENTICAL name**
 - No sequential numbering or differentiation

-**Impact:**
-When user created multiple accounts:
+- Multiple accounts had identical names

+**User Impact:**
 ```
 Account 1: "New Bank Account"
-Account 2: "New Bank Account"  ← IDENTICAL name!
+Account 2: "New Bank Account"  ← Identical
-Account 3: "New Bank Account"  ← IDENTICAL name!
+Account 3: "New Bank Account"  ← Identical
 ```

-Users could not distinguish their accounts by name, causing:
-- Confusion when selecting accounts
-- Risk of sending money to wrong account
-- Poor user experience
-- Need to check account numbers or balances to identify accounts
+Users had to check account numbers or balances to identify the correct account, increasing risk of selecting wrong account for transfers.

----

-## 🌐 Environment

-**Testing Environment:**
-- Application: CzechiBank (educational banking application)
-- Environment: Development
-- API Endpoint: `POST /api/v1/bank-account/create`
-- Testing Tool: Postman
-- Date Discovered: July 8, 2025

-**Original Limitation:**
-- Bank accounts could ONLY be created via API
-- No frontend UI functionality available
-- API was the only method for account creation

 ---